Tyler Seguin: Personal life

 After wearing a No. 9 jersey in his childhood, Seguin chose to wear No. 19 when he reached the NHL, as a tribute to his favorite player, Steve Yzerman.
 When he was traded to Dallas, where No. 19 was retired in honor of Bill Masterton, he flipped the numbers, and wears No. 91.
 He is the second player to wear No. 91 in franchise history, following Brad Richards.

-Seguin is sponsored by Dunkin Donuts, Adidas, Bauer Hockey and BioSteel Sports Supplements.
+Seguin is sponsored by Dunkin' Donuts, Adidas, Bauer Hockey and BioSteel Sports Supplements.
 In 2014, Seguin bought Mike Modano's Dallas home.

 In 2017, Seguin made a cameo appearance in the movie Goon: Last of the Enforcers.

+Seguin married Kate Kirchof in July 2023 in the Bahamas.
+In July 2024, the couple announced via social media that they are expecting their first child in January 2025.

 Philanthropy

-As the result of one of his best friends suffering a severe spinal cord injury in December 2012, Seguin founded Seguin's Stars upon arriving in Dallas.
+As the result of one of his best friends suffering a severe spinal cord injury in December 2012, Seguin founded Seguin's Stars upon arriving in Dallas several months later in July 2013.
 At every Stars home game during the season, Seguin donated a luxury suite, along with food and beverage, for individuals with spinal cord injuries.
 Seguin's Stars, along with Dallas Stars Foundation also donated a luxury suite to the Big Brothers Big Sisters organization in 2015 and 2017.
 At the conclusion of every game, Seguin meets his special guests outside of the Stars' locker room for autographs and pictures, often with other members of the team.